-14. Odometer / Trip Odometer Display Area
+14. Odometer/Trip Odometer Display Area

-been driven.
+The odometer shows the total distance the vehicle has been driven.
 U.S. Federal regulations require that upon transfer of vehicle ownership, the seller certify to the purchaser the correct mileage that the vehicle has been driven.
 If your odometer needs to be repaired or serviced, the repair technician should leave the odometer reading the same as it was before the repair or service.
 If s/he cannot do so, then the odometer must be set at zero, and a sticker must be placed in the door jamb stating what the mileage was before the repair or service.
-It is a good idea for you to make a record of the odometer reading before the repair/service, so that you can be sure that it is properly reset, or that the door jamb sticker is accurate if the odometer must be reset at zero.
+It is a good idea for you to make a record of the odometer reading before the repair/service, so that you can be sure that it is 4 properly reset, or that the door jamb sticker is accurate if the odometer must be reset at zero.